10 Days in Argentina: 7 Sample Itineraries

 Use this scenic drive to move to this Argentina itinerary’s next destination: Bariloche.

-While the drive itself only takes a few hours if you drove straight through, only a psychopath would do that.
+While the drive itself only takes a few hours if you drive straight through, only a psychopath would do that.

 Try to leave as early as possible to get the most out of your day.
 There are a LOT of beautiful pit stops to be made.